 5. Scoop and Pour

 By the name of the sensory bin, you have probably guessed the activity.
-Just add a dry ingredient like black beans, then give your child large plastic spoons and ladles along with an ice cube tray.
-Now all your child must do is scoop and pour the black beans into the ice cube tray.
-This same sensory activity can also be done with your child’s favorite cereal and it will be completely taste-safe!
+Simply add a dry ingredient like black beans, then give your child large plastic spoons and ladles along with an ice cube tray.
+After that, all your child must do is scoop and pour the black beans into the ice cube tray.
+You can also do this same activity with your child’s favourite cereal.
+It will be completely taste-safe!

-Another activity involving cereal is the sensory bin “smashing.”
+Speaking of cereal, another great activity is a “smashing” sensory bin.
 This activity is great for children needing help with fine motor skills or for kids who like destroying things!
 Take cereal like Cheerios or Fruit Loops and supply your child with a small plastic or metal hammer.
 Place the cereal into a plastic bin and instruct your child to smash each circle one at a time.

-My son loves this activity because he likes destroying things to see how they are put together.
+My son loves this activity.
+Mainly because he really enjoys destroying things and seeing how they are put together.

 This is an activity that allows him to appropriately destroy something.
-Plus, all the mess is contained in a shallow plastic container which makes for easy cleanup!
+Plus, all the mess stays contained in a shallow plastic container.
+Three cheers for easy cleanup!

 When you start learning about sensory bins, there is an overwhelming amount of information out there!
 However, once you learn some key ingredients, add in your own creativity, and your child’s interests’ sensory bins become a fun multisensory experience for both you and your child.

-If you have a child on the autism spectrum or he/she has sensory processing disorder, sensory bins are an easy way to slowly expose your child to new sensory stimulation to lessen an overreaction to sensory input.
+If your child is on the autism spectrum or he/she has sensory processing disorder, sensory bins are an easy way to slowly expose your child to new sensory stimulation because they lessen an overreaction to sensory input.
 Plus, providing these experiences gives your child a healthy outlet to help manage anxiousness related to external sensory input.

 About the Author

-Liz Talton is a mom of 2 wonderful boys, has a Masters in Psychology, and is a creator of Pitter Patter Baby Feet – a blog dedicated to everything related to motherhood.
-She also advocates for her son with autism; that is why she joined content creators at Speech Blubs, a speech therapy at-home app that helps many kids with speech difficulties produce first words and sounds.
+Liz Talton is a mom of 2 wonderful boys, has a Masters in Psychology.
+She advocates for her son with autism.
+That’s why she joined content creators at Speech Blubs, a speech therapy at-home app that helps many kids with speech difficulties produce first words and sounds.